 - Getting the facts can help.
-For example, if you are worried about pain or discomfort, ask your doctor or nurse how to manage these things. - To help reduce anxiety: - Think about doing things that are pleasant and relaxing. - Learn ways to relax, such as meditation, mindfulness, or visualization. - Refer to the grounding exercise on page 4 of this handout.
+For example, if you are worried about pain or discomfort, ask your doctor or nurse how to manage these things. - To help reduce anxiety: - Think about doing things that are pleasant and relaxing. - Learn ways to relax, such as meditation, mindfulness, or visualization. - Refer to the example at the end of this handout.